 There is no law requiring teen drivers to have full coverage.
 However, if the car being driven is leased or financed, the lender will mandate that you have full coverage, including comprehensive and collision insurance.

-You only need state-minimum liability insurance to drive legally, which pays for damage and injuries to others in accidents you cause.
+To drive legally, you only need state-minimum liability insurance, which pays for damage and injuries to others in accidents you cause.
 Since teens are inexperienced, it’s wise to have full coverage for the car your teen drives.

 Do you need car insurance to drive with a learner’s permit?